History & Restoration

 Having established that there was consistent demand for the studios, the Grants, in collaboration with Jefferson Mappin, then president of the Headwaters Arts Festival, developed a broader vision to turn the whole building into an arts and heritage centre that would serve as a hub for the arts in the Headwaters Region.
 The idea was to create a unique mix of art studios, workshops, galleries, offices for creative professionals, specialty retail, special event space, and a restaurant that combined would act as a tourist destination and help revitalize Alton.

 Construction began in the fall of 2006 and continued until the spring of 2009.
-First step was an extensive abatement program to remove black mould, animal feces and asbestos.
+The first step was an extensive abatement program to remove black mould, animal feces and asbestos.
 It required sealing the building and creating negative pressure while blasting the mould with dry ice pellets.

 As with most restoration projects, many decisions were required and details decided upon along the way.
 There was greater structural damage than originally anticipated, and quite a few columns, beams and sections of floor had to be replaced.
 Part of the millrace had collapsed and some column footings were undermined and had to be replaced.
 We decided while we were at it, to lower the basement floor in order to make the lower level more useable.